 Conclusions on Pesticide Peer Review

-The conclusions of the European Food Safety Authority (EFSA) following the peer review of the initial risk assessments carried out by the competent authority of the rapporteur Member State United Kingdom for the pesticide active substance halauxifen-methyl are reported.
+The conclusions of the European Food Safety Authority (EFSA) following the peer review of the initial risk assessments carried out by the competent authority of the rapporteur Member State the Netherlands for the pesticide active substance flupyradifurone and the assessment of applications for maximum residue levels are reported.
 The context of the peer review was that required by Regulation (EC) No 1107/2009 of the European Parliament and of the Council.
-The conclusions were reached on the basis of the evaluation of the representative uses of halauxifen-methyl as a herbicide on winter cereals (soft wheat, durum wheat, spelt, barley, rye, triticale) and spring cereals (wheat, barley, durum wheat and rye).
-The reliable endpoints concluded as being appropriate for use in regulatory risk assessment, derived from the available studies and literature in the dossier peer reviewed, are presented.
+The conclusions were reached on the basis of the evaluation of the representative uses of flupyradifurone as an insecticide on hops and field and glasshouse lettuce.
+Maximum residue levels were assessed in pome fruits, grapes, fruity vegetables watermelon, lettuce and cucurbits.
+The reliable endpoints concluded as being appropriate for use in regulatory risk assessment, derived from the available studies and literature in the dossier peer reviewed, and the proposed maximum residue levels are presented.
 Missing information identified as being required by the regulatory framework is listed.
 Concerns are identified.

-According to Article 12 of Regulation (EC) No 396/2005, the European Food Safety Authority (EFSA) has reviewed the Maximum Residue Levels (MRLs) currently established at European level for the pesticide active substance tolclofos-methyl.
-In order to assess the occurrence of tolclofos-methyl residues in plants, processed commodities, rotational crops and livestock, EFSA considered the conclusions derived in the framework of Directive 91/414/EEC, the MRLs established by the Codex Alimentarius Commission as well as the European authorisations reported by Member States (incl. the supporting residues data).
+According to Article 12 of Regulation (EC) No 396/2005, the European Food Safety Authority (EFSA) has reviewed the Maximum Residue Levels (MRLs) currently established at European level for the pesticide active substance diethofencarb.
+In order to assess the occurrence of diethofencarb residues in plants, processed commodities, rotational crops and livestock, EFSA considered the conclusions derived in the framework of Directive 91/414/EEC as well as the European authorisations reported by Member States (including the supporting residues data).
 Based on the assessment of the available data, MRL proposals were derived and a consumer risk assessment was carried out.
 Although no apparent risk to consumers was identified, some information required by the regulatory framework was found to be missing.
-Hence, the consumer risk assessment is considered indicative only and some MRL proposals derived by EFSA still require further consideration by risk managers.
+Hence, the consumer risk assessment is considered indicative only and all MRL proposals derived by EFSA still require further consideration by risk managers.

 Scientific Reports of EFSA